billy0705/utn-hate-speech/README.md

 ## Introduction

-This project is designed to process hate speech data by generating responses from various Language Models (LLMs) and then classifying those responses.
+This project studies how multilingual LLMs respond to hate speech prompts across four languages and six target groups.
+Using five different LLMs and 300 English samples translated into Arabic, Albanian, and Chinese from the CONAN dataset, we analyze safety performance, language effects, and target-specific behavior with validation from human annotators.

 <div align="center">
   <img src="assets/pipeline.png" alt="starvector" style="width: 700px; display: block; margin-left: auto; margin-right: auto;" />